 Studies conducted over the last three decades establish a protective effect of Phaseolus vulgaris against cardiovascular disease by assuming a hypolipidemic role.
 Venkateswaran et al. found in the study cited previously that these rats experienced a significant reduction in circulating blood lipids in response to common bean intake for 45 days, namely total cholesterol, very-low-density lipoprotein cholesterol, low-density lipoprotein cholesterol, serum triglycerides, free fatty acids, and phospholipids (Venkateswaran et al., 2002).
 Pari and Venkateswaran again verified that this treatment had a hypolipidemic effect in these animals and prevented the fatty acid changes that are usually triggered by diabetes (Pari and Venkateswaran, 2004).
 Rosa et al. had previously suggested that hypercholesterolemic rats fed whole beans may experience a reduction in cholesterol; however, it is likely retained in enterohepatic circulation (1998).
 On the other hand, these rats had a higher cholesterol output when given beans without hulls (Rosa et al., 1998).
-In 1989, Shutler et al. found that the consumption of the baked bean was associated with a reduction in fat intake when consuming a bean-rich diet (Shutler et al., 1989).
+In 1989, Shutler et al. found that the consumption of the baked bean was associated with a reduction of total blood cholesterol in young male adult subjects, which may be related to the reduction in fat intake when consuming a bean-rich diet (Shutler et al., 1989).